vsheg/intermediate-ml/2c-quantile/index.typ

     [Indicator variables representing the treatment group.], ),
 ) <tab-aids-320-features>]

-The ACTG 320 trial, initiated in 1997 by Merck, was designed to evaluate the effectiveness of the antiretroviral drug indinavir when used in a triple-drug regimen compared to a standard two-drug treatment for HIV patients.

 The associated dataset contains approximately 1,150 records of HIV-infected patients who were randomized to receive either the novel triple-drug regimen or the conventional two-drug therapy.